Kai-Builder/flour/MANUAL.md

 # flour
 Flour Is A Simple Library Made for the Coders who want to have a sweet tooth while coding.
-Made For Python.
+Made For Python, Or Ruby.
 Even C++ Or Lua if you know how to do that kind of stuff.

 # How to use flour